-All students are required to take the local assessment in both the fall and the spring in accordance with the local assessment policy.
+All students are required to take the local assessment (i-Ready/TK) in both the fall and the spring in accordance with the local assessment policy.
 Both pre and post tests are given each year and may be given as needed throughout the year.